How to run Azure DevOps self-hosted agents effectively

-Many organizations prefer to use self-hosted Azure Pipelines agents exclusively instead of Microsoft-hosted ones or use both types of agents in combination.
-Typical reasons for such a situation are that with self-hosted agents you can:
+Many organizations prefer to use self-hosted Azure Pipelines agents exclusively instead of Microsoft-hosted ones or combine both types of agents.
+Typical reasons for such a situation are that with self-hosted agents, you can:

-- and, of course, save some money (not a huge deal but why pay extra if already have invested in on-premise resources).
+and, of course, save some money (not a huge deal, but why pay extra if you already have invested in on-premise resources).

 However, using the self-hosted agent also has some drawbacks:

-- you are now responsible for configuring and maintaining a proper configuration of those machines – installing build tools, updating them, ensuring that all build servers in an agent pool preferably have an identical configuration and so on.
+You are now responsible for configuring and maintaining the proper configuration of those machines—installing build tools, updating them, ensuring that all build servers in an agent pool preferably have an identical configuration, etc.

-If keeping on-premise build servers alive is usually a responsibility of the IT Operations team, then the configuring of tools, libraries and additional software on them is generally done by the developers themselves.
+If keeping on-premise build servers alive is usually the responsibility of the IT Operations team, then the developers generally configure tools, libraries and additional software on them.

-In most cases, such configuration is performed manually and only during the initial server setup.
-Sometime later, you can find yourself with a bunch of build servers that have different tools and different versions of software installed on them.
-Developers start requesting for installing new tools on the servers or demand that they have the most up-to-date version of software installed, e.g., the latest .NET Framework of Java Development Kit update.
+Usually, such configuration is performed manually and only during the initial server setup.
+Sometime later, you can find yourself with a bunch of build servers with different tools and different software versions installed on them.
+Developers start requesting to install new tools on the servers or demand that they have the most up-to-date version of software installed, e.g., the latest .NET Framework of Java Development Kit update.

-These requests usually go to a person responsible for the Azure DevOps infrastructure, and if you are that kind of person it is the right time to ask yourself a question: How can I optimize the maintenance of self-hosted build agents so as not to bother yourself each time a new version of the software is released?
+These requests usually go to a person responsible for the Azure DevOps infrastructure.
+If you are that kind of person, it is time to ask yourself a question: How can I optimize the maintenance of self-hosted build agents so as not to bother myself each time a new version of the software is released?

 First: Manage your build servers with code

-The concept of having your infrastructure configuration defined with code (IaC) is not new, but the adoption of this concept by organizations is relatively slow compared, for example, to the adoption of continuous integration.
+The concept of having your infrastructure configuration defined with code (IaC) is not new, but organizations’ adoption of this concept is relatively slow compared, for example, to the adoption of continuous integration.

-Build servers as the hosts for Azure Pipelines agents are also parts of your infrastructure and they can and should be configured with code.
-You can use whatever configuration tool you prefer, but the primary idea is to be able to configure your infrastructure automatically and consistently, so, on each deployment, you get the same system configuration.
+Build servers, which host Azure Pipelines agents, are also part of your infrastructure.
+They can and should be configured with code.
+You can use whatever configuration tool you prefer.
+Still, the primary idea is to be able to configure your infrastructure automatically and consistently so that you get the same system configuration on each deployment.

-In this case, for example, I decided to use PowerShell Desired State Configuration (DSC) as it is a management platform based on PowerShell, which is widely used to manage Microsoft infrastructure, and it allows me to use my existing PowerShell skills.
+For example, I decided to use PowerShell Desired State Configuration (DSC) because it is a management platform based on PowerShell, which is widely used to manage Microsoft infrastructure.
+It also allows me to use my existing PowerShell skills.

 So, a sample DSC configuration might look like the following:

-First, you import the DSC resources you are going to use in your configuration, then you can specify some variables, for example, a default download location, and the configuration for your servers – nodes in DSC terminology.
-I’m not going to explain here how PowerShell DSC works in detail – there are plenty of resources and official documentation on that.
-However, the important point is that this configuration is declarative: you specify what you want to be present and not how it should be done – the underlying mechanics of DSC resources will take care of that.
+First, you import the DSC resources you will use in your configuration; then, you can specify some variables, for example, a default download location and the configuration for your servers – nodes in DSC terminology.
+I’m not going to explain how PowerShell DSC works in detail here – there are plenty of resources and official documentation on that.
+However, the critical point is that this configuration is declarative: you specify what you want to be present and not how it should be done – the underlying mechanics of DSC resources will take care of that.

-Of course, PowerShell DSC doesn’t forbid you to define your configuration imperatively, for example with Script resource, and just do some familiar PowerShell scripting, but I would recommend against this approach because, usually, it requires more complex logic which additional error handling, testing and maintenance to achieve the same result as with the declarative specification.
+Of course, PowerShell DSC doesn’t forbid you from defining your configuration imperatively, for example, with a Script resource and doing some familiar PowerShell scripting.
+However, I would recommend against this approach because it usually requires more complex logic, additional error handling, testing and maintenance to achieve the same result as with the declarative specification.

 Second: Use a package manager

-A package manager is a software tool that can help to install, upgrade, configure, and remove programs in a consistent manner.
-Package managers are more widely spread on Unix-like operational systems, but there are also a few good options for Windows.
+A package manager is a software tool that helps to install, upgrade, configure, and remove programs consistently.
+Package managers are more widely used on Unix-like operational systems, but there are also a few good options for Windows.
 One of them is Chocolatey.

 What makes Chocolatey an essential component in our case is that it has a DSC resource module that can bring all the power of package management into your configuration.
 Instead of playing with downloads and installations, you can do the following:

-You also might notice that, in the configuration data, I don’t have a Visual Studio package itself on the list.
-In most cases, you don’t need an IDE on a build server.
-Installing only Visual Studio Build Tools is enough to satisfy building capabilities for Azure DevOps agents and doesn’t require you to have a license for them.
+You might also notice that, in the configuration data, I don’t have a Visual Studio package on the list.
+You don’t usually need an IDE on a build server.
+Installing only Visual Studio Build Tools is enough to satisfy building capabilities for Azure DevOps agents and doesn’t require a license.

-When you have your configuration tested and ready, it is time to apply it to the build servers.
+When your configuration is tested and ready, it is time to apply it to the build servers.

 Third: Automate the process